fbpx

 How it started

 In September 2020 I found a property on Airbnb and moved there myself as I was working from home and no longer needed to be in the CBD – living in a small apartment during lockdown was taking a toll on my mental health too.
 At the same time, a handful of Indian women had reached out to me personally who were really struggling in their toxic homes/relationships.
 Many more had reached out in the years before, so I was well aware of problems in our Punjabi and more broadly South Asian community.
 It was always hush hush.
 So I decided to be vulnerable and share my own story, after this many more reached out.
-In the spirit of seva, I said to a girl ‘if you need space to get away and breathe you can come to stay in one of the cottages here, they’re empty and don’t stress about rent – I can cover it’.
+In the spirit of seva, I said to her ‘if you need space to get away and breathe you can come to stay in one of the cottages here, they’re empty and don’t stress about rent’.
 One thing led to the next and that’s how Soul House was born.

 After much reflection, learning, and growth over the six months, we have made the decision to wrap up the Soul House.
 Here are some of our learnings during this period